To see

 [+ question word] Did you notice how she did that?

-witness verb (BE PRESENT
+witness verb (BE PRESENT)

 /ˈwɪt.nəs/ [T]

-to see something happen, especially an accident or crime
+to see something happen, especially an accident or crimeDid anyone witness the attack?

 They were staying in the capital at the time of the riots and witnessed several street battles.

-[-ing verb] He arrived home just in time to witness his brother beingtaken away by the police.
+[+ -ing verb] He arrived home just in time to witness his brother beingtaken away by the police.

-to be present at an event and to sign your name as proof that it happened or that it was done correctly
+to be present at an event and to sign your name as proof that it happened or that it was done correctlyHer will was drawn up by a solicitor and witnessed by two colleagues.

 PHRASAL VERBS